KoolChain/tradebot/doc/design.md

 a.
 Mark the order `Cancelling`.

 b.
-Cancel the order vian binance API.
+Cancel the order via binance API.

 c.
 Upon confirmation:

-  1. Remove all fragments association.

-  2. Mark the order `Inactive`.
+  1. Mark the order `Inactive`.
+  2. Clean-up

+##### Clean-up Inactive order

+a.
+Remove all fragments association.

-  3. Delete order from database.
+b.
+Delete order from database.

 ### Main loop (2 orders active at the same time)